Opinion: South Africans need to face some harsh truths | The China Post

 We South Africans have to face some harsh truths.
 And the truth is that when the violence subsides, we’ll be left with the bare bones of reality: a failing government with a leadership vacuum and non-existent jobs in a motionless economy.

-Shaazia Ebrahim is a South-African based journalist who reports mainly on gender, health and politics.
+Shaazia Ebrahim is a South African journalist who reports mainly on gender, health and politics.

 Each evening at 1830 UTC, DW’s editors send out a selection of the day’s hard news and quality feature journalism.
 You can sign up to receive it directly here.